imhuaweizhu/data-structure-and-algorithms/README.md

 7. Tries (they are effectively trees, but it’s still good to call them out separately).
 8. Hash Tables

-## A Data structure is a collection of
+## A Data structure is composed of
 from https://en.wikipedia.org/wiki/Data_structure

 1. A collection of data items.